 The fight over North Star led to the creation of the nonprofit group Friends of Mat-Su, which formed to advocate for zoning in the Valley.

 The path to Tuesday night's vote was convoluted.

 Assembly member Darcie Salmon proposed the first changes to the racetrack ordinance back in December in response to a request from the Big Lake snowmachiners.
-The Assembly in February voted to postpone indefinitely any changes to the existing rules after questions arose whether the regulations applied at all to the Big Lake groups or the Sutton motocross track.
-Mayor Larry DeVilbiss in February vetoed that decision.
+The Assembly in February voted to postpone indefinitely any changes to the existing rules after questions arose whether the regulations applied at all to the Big Lake groups or Sutton motocross track.
+Mayor Larry Devilbiss in February vetoed that decision.
 The Assembly failed to overturn the veto.

 In comments Tuesday, Salmon called the final, less-restrictive changes "angst-ridden."